Working with scientific literature - Outlining, citing, plagiarism

 Then, you will try to summarize the paragraphs using the following approaches:

-We will them assemble the paragraphs into different concepts and try to understand the message of the publication.
+We will then assemble the paragraphs into different concepts and try to understand the message of the publication.